András Adorján: Author

-In recent years he has played less and concentrated more on writing, becoming renowned for his series of books championing the cause of the player of the black pieces—Black is OK, Black is Still OK and Black is OK Forever.
+In later years, Adorján played less and concentrated more on writing, becoming renowned for his series of books championing the cause of the player of the black pieces—Black is OK, Black is Still OK and Black is OK Forever.
 The books challenge the popular perceptions of Black's chances and diagrammed positions are even presented with the black pieces playing up the board.
-For their creativity with the black pieces, Adorján cites the games of Tony Miles and Alexander Morozevich as a source of inspiration.
+For their creativity with the black pieces, Adorján cited the games of Tony Miles and Alexander Morozevich as a source of inspiration.

-His writing is always imaginative, quirky and anecdotal.
 In one review, it was suggested that Adorján's books could have been co-authored by Botvinnik and Monty Python.

-In the field of chess opening theory, Adorján's passions have in many ways mirrored the theme of his books.
+In the field of chess opening theory, Adorján's passions in many ways mirrored the theme of his books.
 Typical is his handling of the 'Hedgehog System' versus the English Opening.
 The system seeks to neutralise white's first move advantage by engineering rapid piece development on the queenside, behind flexible, low-key pawn moves (such as d6, a6 and b6).
 The formation is said to resemble the prickly spines of the hedgehog, repelling premature attacks and offering no soft targets.

+Death

+Adorján died on 11 May 2023, at the age of 73.